-- When dialed by email address, the StarLeaf call control engine performs a lookup within the StarLeaf Portal to check if that email address corresponds to a StarLeaf user and, if so, where within the StarLeaf Cloud that user is hosted
+- When dialed by email address, the StarLeaf call control engine performs a lookup within the StarLeaf Portal to check if that email address corresponds to a StarLeaf user and, if so, where within the StarLeaf platform that user is hosted

 - When dialed by video address (URI), no such lookup is necessary because the destination information (the far side’s